Annabel Subler - Obituary

 1/1

 Annabel was born May 24, 1917, in Shelby County to the late Ernest A. and Cora V. (Boham) Apple.
-In addition to her parents, Annabel was also preceded in death by her husband, Basil C. Subler on Oct.
-8, 2014, whom she married Aug.
-20, 1938; sons, Wayne Subler in infancy and John K. Subler; sisters, Kathryn Apple and June Keller; brothers, Walter, Norbert, James and Ralph Apple.
+In addition to her parents, Annabel was also preceded in death by her husband, Basil C. Subler, on October 8, 2014, whom she married August 20, 1938; sons, Wayne Subler, in infancy, and John K. Subler; sisters, Kathryn Apple and June Keller; brothers, Walter, Norbert, James & Ralph Apple.

-Annabel is survived by her son and daughter-in-law, James and Diana Subler, of Versailles; grandchildren, James Subler Jr., of Greenville, Shane Subler, of Washington, D.C., Lucas and Courtney Subler, of Versailles, and Lauren and Lucas Moeller, of Playa Delray, California; great-grandchildren, Ryan Subler, Nathan Subler, Ariel Swerlein, Kathryn Subler, Alex Subler, Maeve Moeller and one expected soon; sisters, Betty Liddy, of Piqua, and Pauline Berry, of Versailles; brother-in-law, Donald "Shorty" Keller, of Greenville; sister-in-law, Connie Apple, of Versailles; and numerous nieces and nephews.
+Annabel is survived by her son and daughter-in-law, James & Diana Subler of Versailles; grandchildren, James Subler Jr. of Greenville, Shane Subler of Washington, D.C., Lucas and Courtney Subler of Versailles, and Lauren and Lucas Moeller of Playa Delray, Calif.; great-grandchildren, Ryan Subler, Nathan Subler, Ariel Swerlein, Kathryn Subler, Alex Subler, Maeve Moeller, and one expected soon; sisters, Betty Liddy of Piqua and Pauline Berry of Versailles; brother-in-law, Donald "Shorty" Keller of Greenville; sister-in-law, Connie Apple of Versailles; and numerous nieces and nephews.

 Annabel was a homemaker and was very passionate about gardening.
-She was a member of St. Denis Catholic Church in Versailles, Past President of the Versailles Garden Club where she was active for 25 years and Past President of the Versailles V.F.W.
+She was a member of St. Denis Catholic Church in Versailles.
+Annabel was also past president of the Versailles Garden Club where she was active for 25 years, and past president of the Versailles V.F.W.
 Ladies Auxilary.